 - Budgeting & Money Saving

-Coming to University can be a big change, and for many it’s the first time you’re having to manage your own money.
-This might seem daunting, but don’t worry, there are plenty of ways to control your spending and even save money while at University.
-Visit the New Student website for advice and to download the personal budget planner to help you keep an eye on your finances.
+Coming to university can be a big change, and for many it’s the first time you’re having to manage your own money.
+This might seem daunting, but don’t worry, there are plenty of ways to control your spending and even save money while at uni!

 - Advice for New Students